cloudcreativity/ddd-modules/docs/guide/application/integration-events.md

 The integration event interface is light-weight and defines only two methods:

-- `uuid()` - the unique identifier for the integration event, which should be the same across your entire system.
+- `getUuid()` - the unique identifier for the integration event, which should be the same across your entire system.
   I.e. the UUID that is issued when publishing the event is the same when it is received into all subscribing contexts.
   This allows for deduplication and idempotent processing, as well as tracking (including debugging) the propagation of the event through the system.
-- `occurredAt()` - the date and time that the event occurred.
+- `getOccurredAt()` - the date and time that the event occurred.
 This is useful to ensure that events are processed in the correct order - as well as for tracking and debugging.

 For example: